 Firstly, how can you tell if someone is suffering with mental health problems?
 Unfortunately, it’s not as clear cut as spotting one sign.
 You’ll need to look for a number of different indications, including behavioural, physical and psychological changes.

-Here are just a few signs of mental health that you need to look out for in an individual, specifically within the workplace...
+Here are just a few potential signs of mental health that you could look out for in an individual, specifically within the workplace...

-Find multi-tasking a challenge - are your employees struggling to juggle their workload?
+Is your employee struggling to juggle their workload?
 If someone who is usually organised starts missing deadlines and forgetting tasks, they will most likely be thinking about something else, meaning they’re unable to focus on their responsibilities at work.

-Increase in absenteeism - have you noticed your employees taking more sick days recently?
+Have you noticed your employee taking more sick days recently?
 For the first time in 2017/18, work-related stress of depression accounted for over half of all working days lost due to ill health.
 If you’ve seen a sizeable increase in days off, it may be worth you speaking to them to see if they have any personal issues going on – especially because many people still feel there is a stigma attached to mental health and will be reluctant to talk to you about it upfront.

 How can you support mental health at work?
 Here are a few ideas to get you started...

 Talk.
 As is the case with any issue, it shouldn’t be bottled up.
 We advise encouraging your employees to talk about their problems.
 Noticing the signs mentioned above could really prevent any worries from becoming long-lasting mental health problems in the future because it gives you the chance to help find a solution.

 Introduce a dedicated counselling service to support your staff.
 Having a specific place for your employees to go and seek professional help will encourage them to talk and accept help.
 There are different types of counselling available, meaning you can reach out and support a range of needs in your workforce.